 Regular Review of Procedures

 Our District Safety Committee includes representatives from all buildings, and each building has its own building-level safety team.
-The District Safety Committee meets three times during the school year to provide for ongoing conversation about how the district can improve safety measures.
+The entire District Safety Committee meets three times during the school year to provide for ongoing conversation about how the district can improve safety measures.
+An internal working group meets every month that the entire committee does not.
 Members of the District Safety Committee also serve on the District Crisis Team that responds – as needed – during crisis situations.

 School Resource Officers

 A fulltime resource officer resides during school hours at our Loveland Intermediate School/Loveland Middle School campus; this officer is a part of all building- and district-level safety discussions.
-Additionally a security officer resides at Loveland High School during school hours providing a wide range of general educational programming with students, along with working one-on-one with students, and consulting with staff and parents on individual student needs.
+There is also a full time school resource officer (SRO) who resides at our Loveland High School who provides safety consultations for staff and students, physical and mental health safety and security, and leadership on the LHS campus.
+A district safety manager coordinates safety measures throughout the district.

 The District Anti-Bullying Committee works to develop programs to be implemented at the building level.
 The district-wide My Voice, My Choice

 program is a key component in developing a culture of kindness amongst our students from Loveland Early Childhood Center to Loveland High School.
-The ICARE Program, and LGBT Club are other examples of ongoing efforts to reach out to all students to help them feel accepted and safe at school.
+The CHIL and Spectrum Clubs are other examples of ongoing efforts to reach out to all students to help them feel accepted and safe at school.

 The district has mentoring programs (Pathfinders, LAMP